itsolutionscorp/AutoStyle-Clustering/README.md

-# How to integrate new data
+# How to integrate new batch data

 1. Filter out stuff that isn't correct using an autograder